Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 Which places become "accessible" at $300k in Amsterdam as of 2026?

-For $300k in these Amsterdam neighborhoods, buyers can typically expect a small one-bedroom apartment of around 30 to 40 square meters in reasonable condition, or occasionally a compact two-bedroom if they are flexible on building age and finishes.
+In these newly accessible areas of Amsterdam, a buyer at 255,000 euros can typically expect a one-bedroom apartment of 30 to 45 square meters in reasonable condition, or occasionally a compact two-bedroom in an older building that may need some cosmetic work.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Amsterdam.